FAQ's for our Charter School in Muncie, Indiana

 A charter school is an independently run public school granted greater flexibility in its operations, in return for greater accountability for performance.
 The “charter” that establishes each school is a performance contract detailing the school’s mission, program, students served, performance goals, and methods of assessment.
 In the state of Indiana, several different entities approve charter schools.
 Inspire Academy’s charter is granted by Education One at Trine University.

 Charter schools are public schools of choice, meaning that families specifically choose them because they want something different (or better) for their children.
 Charter schools operate with more freedom from some of the regulations that are imposed upon district schools.
 This means that charters can modify curriculum, instructional style or their calendar to better serve their own student population.
 However, charter schools are still held to the same standards of other public schools including Indiana’s A-F model and all federal guidelines.
-In addition to adhereing to these guidelines, charter schools also must meet the requirements of their authorizer.
-Charter schools are reviewed by their authorizer every 5 years.
-If a charter school does not meet those performance goals, it may be closed.
+In addition to adhering to these guidelines, charter schools also must meet the requirements of their authorizer.

 Inspire Academy is a public school meaning that there is no cost for any student to attend.
 Additionally, because Inspire is its own Local Education agency (LEA), any student who wants to attend Inspire can regardless of where they live.
 Inspire Academy draws student from throughout Muncie as well as from many neighboring, county school districts.